memm74/bt2201-html_links/README.md

 ### Overview

-Just like in last week's workshop you will add some content to a very basic html document.
-This time the initial html document is called 'links.html'.
+Just like in the previous task you will add some content to a very basic HTML document.
+This time the initial HTML document is called 'links.html'.
 It can be found in this repository.

 ### Editing